geotrev/core-flux/README.md

 Core Flux has a relatively simple data model that will come into play when writing bindings.

-Here is how an example store might look in memory:
+Here is how a store would look in memory:

 ```js
 Store {
   state: { ... },

   subscriptions: [
     [subscriber, data],
     [subscriber, data],